iEDI-hnet/FastSeriesDoc/Writerside/topics/partners/import-customers.md

 1. Prepare Your File
     - Use CSV format
 2. Start Import
-    - Navigate to Import Assistant → CSV:
+    - Navigate to Import Customer (Supplier):
     - Check if your CSV file includes header row
     - Select file format, quote, and decimal separator
     - Upload file or paste content